alist-org/docs/docs/guide/advanced/meta.md

 <br/>

 ### **Password**
 Password required to access this path

+- Meta information password will not take effect when accessed using `WebDav`

 <br/>

 ### **Write**
 Allow guest to make directory, new file and upload files.

 <br/>

 ### **Hide**
-The objects to hide of this path, One regular expression (in `Golang`) per line.
+The objects to hide of this path, One regular expression (in `Golang`) per line

+- Meta information hiding can take effect when accessed using `WebDav`

 <br/>

 ### **Readme**
 The Readme to render while enter this path, support markdown content or markdown link.